 The Cathedral Hall is now the primary venue for pre-stalls rehearsals.
 It is to be found down the south steps, on the left after the Music Office.
-Please book it at the same time as booking your visit to maximise the chances of its availability.
+When booking your visit, please communicate with the music department to establish the times you need the hall, to maximise the chances of its availability.
 The key is obtained from the duty verger (in the cathedral) on your arrival.
 Choirs are welcome to use the taps and kettles, but you must leave the room (at least) as tidy as you found it.
 Whenever it is unattended, it is imperative that all doors and windows are locked, and all lights turned off.
 Please report any problems to a member of cathedral staff at the earliest opportunity.
 It can be used for storage throughout your stay, but it is helpful for us to know your rehearsal schedule, so that any necessary maintenance can be done during busy times without disturbing your activities.
+The key is to be returned to the vergers, or if this is not possible, to the Precentor, Canon Michael.